kyberdrb/installed_packages_linux/README.md

             ocrmypdf --verbose --language eng --sidecar -O 0 --png-quality 100 --force-ocr document_in_english-nonsearchable.pdf document_in_english-searchable.pdf
             ocrmypdf --verbose --language eng -O 1 --png-quality 100 document_in_english-nonsearchable.pdf document_in_english-searchable.pdf

+        or to convert image to searchable PDF

+            ocrmypdf --verbose --language eng --sidecar --optimize=0 --force-ocr --image-dpi 72 "/path/to/image.png" "/path/to/image-searchable.pdf"

         - The `--language` option explicitely specifies the dataset that will be used for OCR (Optical Character Recognition); e.g. for `eng` it will use the  `tesseract-data-eng` dataset, i.e. the dataset for English language.
         - The `-O` option optimizes the final document.
 With value `1` the utility performs lossless optimizations which affect the size of the final document.